Skip to content

 Is California tap water safe to drink?

-Most large California water systems meet federal Safe Drinking Water Act standards.
-However, according to EWG and the State Water Resources Control Board, some systems, particularly smaller and rural Central Valley systems, have documented detections of arsenic, nitrate, uranium, or PFAS, so residents in affected areas may want to check their utility's Consumer Confidence Report.
+For most people on a large California system, yes - those systems meet federal Safe Drinking Water Act standards, and you don't need to treat your tap as risky by default.
+The exception worth knowing: according to EWG and the State Water Resources Control Board, some systems, especially smaller and rural Central Valley ones, have documented detections of arsenic, nitrate, uranium, or PFAS.
+If you live in one of those areas, pull up your utility's Consumer Confidence Report (the annual water-quality summary it mails or posts) to see what applies to you.

 Should I worry about PFAS in California water?